 What parent hasn’t heard of the terrible twos?
 The phrase is famous and every parent dreads the day that their child hits 1 year, 11 months and 30 days…soon your child will be two and instantly turn into a complete nightmare.
 However, a few days go by, then a few weeks and your child is no different from before…just getting cuter by the day!
-You think “Whew, I must have dodged that bullet” and then sit back and enjoy your time with that adorable little munchkin.
+You may think that you’ve dodged that bullet but then your little cutie has his or her third birthday.
+Bring on the toddler tantrums!

-Then your child turns three!!!
-Where are all the warnings about that???
-Although my oldest is really well behaved and is naturally shy, quiet and a pleaser, even she went through a stage when she turned three that left me wondering what in the world was going on!
+Where are all the warnings about the three year old stage?
+Although my oldest is really well behaved overall, even she went through a stage when she turned three that left me wondering what in the world was going on!
 I’ll have to admit, it had me pretty stressed out!
-Luckily she passed through that phase pretty quickly but now my youngest is there…and she’s anything but shy and quiet to begin with!
+Luckily she passed through that phase pretty quickly but now my youngest is there.
 While she is extremely loving and affectionate, she also takes after her mommy (not sure if that’s good or bad) in that she can be very feisty and independent.

 Now, I really do love that she’s that way…it can be very entertaining!
 However, since she’s turned three, she’s decided that it’s her way or the highway and if things don’t go the way she wants, well, you may want to get out your earplugs!
 It doesn’t happen everyday but when it does, you know it…and so do the neighbors!